 Every day, twelve-year-old Emily is consumed with the fear that she might accidentally hurt somebody or cause them harm.
 One day, she sees a knife on the kitchen counter and the thought “you could walk into the other room and stab your father with that knife” immediately pops into her head.
 For the rest of the day, Emily ruminates on why she had that thought.
 She wonders if it might be because she actually wants to stab her father.
 This fills her with agony and despair, because she loves her father and what kind of monster is she for thinking about stabbing him?
 Emily can’t bear to sit with not knowing if she has actually been a cold-blooded killer her whole life without realizing it.
-She goes on to the computer and searches for “how do you know if you actually want to kill people”.
-She scrolls though the results and although she does not relate at all to most of what she finds, there is one line in an article that says “serial killers often think about murdering people”.
+She goes on to the computer and searches for “how do you know if you actually want to kill people?”
+She scrolls though the results and although she does not relate at all to most of what she finds, there is one line in an article that states: “serial killers often think about murdering people.”
 This sends Emily into a tailspin because she had that exact thought when she walked into the kitchen and saw the knife.
-Emily’s anxiety eventually decreases and she feels OK for a few weeks until one day when she is on a hike with her family.
+The next few days are filled with the same rumination and compulsive researching.
+Eventually, Emily’s anxiety starts to gradually decrease, much to her relief.
+She feels OK for a few weeks until one day when she is on a hike with her family.
 As they stand on top of the mountain enjoying the view from up high, the thought “what if you pushed your brother off the cliff?” pops into her head.
 This starts the cycle all over again, filling Emily with even more mental anguish.
 Emily is experiencing intrusive thoughts.

 John is a teenager who is generally well-behaved but shows some signs of attention-deficit/hyperactivity disorder (ADHD).
 One day, he walks into the kitchen and sees a knife laying on the counter.
 The thought “you could walk into the other room and stab your father with that knife” immediately pops into his head.
 This makes him think of a horror movie he saw recently about a serial killer.
 He enjoyed the movie and starts to think about one scene in which the bad guy stabbed someone.
 John immediately picks up the knife and makes stabbing gestures in the air.
 He thinks “wow, it’s kind of spooky that anyone can pick up a knife and kill someone”.
 This thought makes him feel a little uneasy, so he puts the knife down and decides to sit on the couch and scroll though social media.
 Within a few minutes, John is engrossed in his phone and has forgotten all about the knife.
 John just experienced an impulsive thought.